-Benefits Description You pay After the calendar year deductible Specialty drug benefits (cont.)
-HDHP Specialty medications dispensed by other sources including physician offices, home health agencies, outpatient hospitals may be paid under the medical benefit. • Generic and Preferred: \$300 copayment applies per prescription fill and 25% of the Plan allowance, up to a 30-day supply Recurring oral medication must be obtained through the pharmacy benefit. • Non-Preferred: \$500 copayment applies per prescription fill and 40% of the Plan allowance, up to a 30-day supply Preventive care medications HDHP Preventive Care: The following medications to promote better health will be offered with no cost-sharing at a participating pharmacy as recommended under the Patient Protection and Affordable Care Act (ACA), link to the website www.uspreventiveservicestaskforce.org/Page/Name/ uspstf-a-and-b-recommendations.
+D (, D , X7 Benefits Description You pay After the calendar year deductible Preventive care medications НДНР Preventive Care: The following medications to promote better health will be offered with no cost-sharing at a participating pharmacy as recommended under the Patient Protection and Affordable Care Act (ACA).
+Please refer to the U. S. Preventive Services Task Force website for current A & B recommendation coverages at www.uspreventiveservicestaskforce.org/uspstf/ .
 Age restrictions apply.
 Nothing (no deductible) Note: To receive preventive care benefits a prescription from a doctor must be presented to the pharmacy.
-A generic equivalent will be dispensed unless you or your physician specifies that the prescription be dispensed as written, when an FDA approved generic drug is available unless substitution is prohibited by state law.
-Aspirin - All single ingredient generic oral dosage forms ≤81mg OTC only (requires a prescription) for prevention of cardiovascular disease (CVD) for age ranges 50-59; and 81mg generic OTC for the prevention of pre-eclampsia after 12 weeks of gestation.
-Limit of 100 units per fill applies for both populations.
-Colorectal Cancer Prevention - Bowel prep products - generic Rx, and brand name only when generic is not available, requires a prescription, age 50-75 years. • Fluoride supplements (not toothpaste or rinses) - Single ingredient brand name and generic prescription products in an oral dosage form $\leq 0.5$ mg for children five years of age and younger. • Folic acid supplements - Single ingredient generic 0.4mg and 0.8mg tabs.
+A generic equivalent will be dispensed unless you or your physician specifies that the prescription be dispensed as written, when an FDA approved generic drug is available unless substitution is prohibited by state law. • Aspirin - All single ingredient generic oral dosage forms ≤81mg OTC only (requires a prescription) for the prevention of pre-eclampsia after 12 weeks of gestation.
+Limit of 100 units per fill. • Colorectal Cancer Prevention - Bowel prep products - generic Rx, and brand name only when generic or over the counter (OTC) equivalent is not available, requires a prescription, age 45-75 years. • Fluoride supplements (not toothpaste or rinses) - Single ingredient brand name and generic prescription products in an oral dosage form $\leq 0.5$ mg for children five years of age and younger.
+Folic acid supplements - Single ingredient generic 0.4mg and 0.8mg tabs.
 OTC only (requires a prescription) for women 55 years of age and younger.
-Limit of 100 units per fill. • Generic Naloxone - limited to three doses annually (requires a prescription). • Generic tamoxifen, raloxifene, exemestane and anastrozole - with prescription for women ages 35 and over for the prevention of breast cancer. • HIV Pre-Exposure Prophylaxis - Generic Truvada; Descovy is available if preauthorization for medical necessity is approved.
-CVS Specialty Pharmacy is GEHA's exclusive Specialty Pharmacy. • Iron supplements - Single ingredient pediatric oral liquids (requires a prescription) for children age 6-12 months. • Statins - low to moderate dose of certain generic statins for individuals age 40-75 years. • Women's Preventive Service - Contraceptives - oral, emergency, injectable, patch, barrier, and misc - generic Rx or OTC (requires a prescription) and brand name only when generic is not available.
+Limit of 100 units per fill.
+Generic metformin 850mg tablets for individuals age 35-70 years with no prior use of anti-diabetic medications.
+Generic Naloxone - limited to three doses annually (requires a prescription).
+Generic tamoxifen, raloxifene, exemestane and anastrozole - with prescription for women ages 35 and over for the prevention of breast cancer.
+HIV Pre-Exposure Prophylaxis - Prior authorization may be required for coverage.
+CVS Specialty Pharmacy is GEHA's exclusive Specialty Pharmacy.
+Iron supplements - Single ingredient pediatric oral liquids (requires a prescription) for children age 6-12 months. • Statins - low to moderate dose of certain generic statins for individuals age 40-75 years.
+Women's Preventive Service - Contraceptives - oral, emergency, injectable, patch, barrier, and misc generic Rx or OTC (requires a prescription) and brand name only when generic is not available.
 If the brand name is medically necessary, a preauthorization for medical necessity is required.
 Women only and limits may apply.
+Immunizations: Vaccines; childhood and adult, Rx only, coverage dependent on vaccine type Nothing (no deductible) for most vaccines.
+Please check with CVS Caremark at 844-4-GEHARX or 844-443-4279 for coverage benefits.